 Background and Intent: Faculty development is intended to describe structured programming developed for the purpose of enhancing transference of knowledge, skill, and behavior from the educator to the learner.
 Faculty development may occur in a variety of configurations (lecture, workshop, etc.) using internal and/or external resources.
 Programming is typically needs-based (individual or group) and may be specific to the institution or the program.
 Faculty development programming is to be reported for the fellowship program faculty in the aggregate.

-II.B.2.g) mentor fellows in the application of scientific principles, epidemiology, biostatistics, and evidence-based medicine to the clinical care of patients.
-(Core)
+2.7.f.
+Faculty members must mentor fellows in the application of scientific principles, epidemiology, biostatistics, and evidence-based medicine to the clinical care of patients. ^(Core)

-II.B.3.
+2.8.
 Faculty Qualifications